How Long is 66 Feet? Visualizing and Understanding Length

 -

 Construction Projects: In construction projects, 66 feet represents a considerable distance and would need to be factored into planning and execution.
-For example, this could be the length of a retaining wall, a section of a fence, or part of a building's foundation.
+Here's one way to look at it: this could be the length of a retaining wall, a section of a fence, or part of a building's foundation.

 -